flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 You can still follow the instructions to [preview your local clone](#preview-your-local-clone) to test and preview your changes locally.

-If you would like to fully test the generation of the open graph cards (Social Cards Feature) you need to run the following:
+If you would like to fully test a complete build of the production website you need to run the following:

 - `mkdocs.exe serve --config-file production.yml`
 - `mkdocs.exe build --clean --no-directory-urls --config-file production.yml`

+!!! info "Additional Plugins in `production.yml`"
+    The following plugins are included:

+    - Social Cards

 ### How to Write Documentation for FlyByWire